cceh/m-salt-api/docs/_sources/index.rst.txt

    :statuscode 404: article not found
    :resjsonobj url articles_url: The endpoint URL of the article.

-   A quite pointless endpoint.
-Included for aesthetical reasons (symmetry with :http:get:`/v1/headwords/(id)`)
+   Right now a quite pointless endpoint.
+Included as placeholder for a later POST method, and for symmetry with :http:get:`/v1/headwords/(id)`.

-.. http:get:: /v1/articles/(id)/formats/
+.. http:get:: /v1/articles/(id)/formats

    Get a list of an article's available formats.